turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 // comments would go here

 1. Explain the difference between an integer and a floating-point number?
-Integer is a positive whole number (2, 3, 4).
-While a floating-point is a a negative number or a non-whole number (-5, 1.3, 0.22).
+Integer is a positive or negative whole number (2, 3, 4).
+While a floating-point is a positive or negative non-whole number (-5.33, 1.3, 0.22).

 1. In the space below, create a variable `animal` that holds the string `"zebra"`. var animal = "zebra"